 Hill Field was transferred to the new United States Air Force and renamed Hill Air Force Base.
-The Maintenance Division continued in its role by providing service to both the Army and new Air Force.
+The Maintenance Division continued in its role by providing service to both the U. S. Army and newly created U. S. Air Force.
 The Army functions became tenants on the Air Force Base while remaining under Army command and control.

-Ogden Arsenal subordinated to newly named Tooele Army Depot.
+Ogden Arsenal subordinated to newly named Tooele Army Depot (TEAD).

 Ogden Arsenal closed; Tooele Army Depot took over direct control of remaining activities, including the rail shop. (note: some sources list 1964 as the transfer year to TEAD)

-The Army closes the eastern rail maintenance activity at Ft.
-Holabird, Baltimore MD, making the Utah operation the sole such facility for the Army/Air Force.
+The Army closed the eastern rail maintenance activity at Ft.
+Holabird, Baltimore Maryland, making the Utah operation the sole location for locomotive maintenance across both Army and Air Force.

 September 1, 1964